 He was high as a kite.

-Updated our Cookie Update whatsapp group to some superb, uplifting messages of suppport from friends and family.
+Updated our Cookie Update Whatsapp group to some superb, uplifting messages of support from friends and family.

 We had to leave him to sleep it all off at 10.30pm

 Didn't want to leave at all.